veloren/book/src/contributors/translators/game-translation.md

 After you have compiled the game and, effectively, can run a "debug" build of Veloren, any changes you do to the Fluent files will be reflected in the game in real time.
-These are the files contained inside `assets/voxygen/i18n` directory.
+These are the files contained inside the `assets/voxygen/i18n` directory.

 ### Getting information about the translation